btrapp/covidmortality2020/Mortality.md

 ---
 # What's a "normal" number of people that die by week?

 Well - there is a *strong* cyclical component there, right?
-Any analysis we do had better take that into account.  lets try some techniques to account for that.
+Any analysis we do had better take that into account.

 Lets take all the data EXCEPT for 2020, and figure out what the number of people that die each week by averaging the mortality by week for 2014-2019: